richardfeeney7/Problem_1/README.md

 *Write a program that asks the user to input any positive integer and outputs the sum of all numbers between one and that number*

-This program is ask the user for an input then get the total sum between 1 and the user input.
-An example to this would be user input of 9, the result displayed back to the user is 45.
-The user will be asked if they want to try the program again or exit.
+This program will request the user to input a positive number.
+Once the number is entered it will get the total sum between 1 and the user input.
+An example for this would be if the number nine was entered the result displayed back to the user is forty-five.
+I have also added in the option for the user to try again or exit the application.
+If a negative number is entered the user will be notified that they cant use a negative number and if they would like to try again.
+To create this application I have used a function that will accept the number entered by the user.
+I then used while loops and if statements to generate the required result.

-I have also added a statement that checks if the user enters in a negative number and if a negative number is entered they will be asked if they want to try again or exit the application.

 *Additional study resources used*